mark-nicholson/python-editline/README.md

   - not muck up the current terminal
   - use libedit either built-in on various BSDs or use http://thrysoee.dk/editline/
   - push it back into Python main-line
+  - Move the bulk of the "completion" functionality back into Python code where it is a hell of a lot easier to manage lists of strings

 ### Current State